apache/asterixdb/asterix-doc/src/site/markdown/AsterixSimilarityQueries.md

                                 }
         };

-## Using Indexes to Support Queries ##
+## Using Indexes to Support Similarity Queries ##

+AsterixDB uses two types of indexes to support similarity queries, namely "ngram index" and "keyword index".

+### NGram Index ###

-AsterixDB uses a gram-based inverted index (called "ngram") and efficient algorithms to support similarity queries.
-For a set of strings, we generate n-grams for each string, and build an inverted list for each n-gram that includes the ids of the strings with this gram.
+An "ngram index" is constructed on a set of strings.
+We generate n-grams for each string, and build an inverted list for each n-gram that includes the ids of the strings with this gram.
 A similarity query can be answered efficiently by accessing the inverted lists of the grams in the query and counting the number of